-BIM mandates and adoption are a part of a wider digitization process.
+BIM mandates and adoption is a part of a wider digitisation process.
 During 2020 and the "must-not-be-named" pandemic, it's moved from a luxury to a necessity.
 Trade shows are still important for our industry, but digital alternatives are dwarfing the hype.
-According to a recent survey with 2,568 architects, engineers, contractors, and owners/operators, we found that:
+According to a recent survey with 2,568 architects, engineers, contractors and owners/operators, we found that:

 Why?
 Because specifiers will (or will soon) limit their product selection to manufacturers who can support them in – and throughout – BIM projects.
 Sufficient product data is the alpha and omega to make it happen.

 The last big step is to go all out Oprah Winfrey and give away your files to specifiers.
 Finding a good marketplace with direct access to a vast pool of architects and engineers is key to winning deals in a world with an uptick in mandates.

 Not to toot our own horn (but we will) USP research states that the BIMobject global marketplace is considered the architect’s choice for specific BIM information.
 Awareness surged by 73% between Q4 2019 and Q2 2021, which indicates a maturing market and an increasing need for manufacturer-specific BIM objects in public and private projects.

 Learn in which countries BIM is mandatory